 Most motions pass with a simple majority vote.
-However amendments to the Constitution and By-laws require a three-fourths majority, and amendments to The Ritual require a unanimous vote.
+However amendments to the Constitution and By-laws require a three-fourths majority, and amendments to The Ritual require a seven-eights majority.

-With the exception of the Grand Advisor, the officers of the Grand Council are elected by the Convention to two-year terms.
-These terms are staggered; the WGA and WGS elected on even-numbered years, and the WGAA and WGE elected on odd-numbered years.
+With the exception of the Grand Advisor, the officers of the Grand Council are elected by the Convention to three-year terms.
+These terms are staggered.

 The Nominations Committee is tasked with finding candidates to serve on the Grand Council.
 Although most nominees are identified prior to Convention, Robert’s Rules of Order require that additional nominations be accepted from the floor.